mixelpixel/LambdaSchoolTA/README.md

 ***

-# Lambda School Teaching Assistant
+# Lambda School Teaching Assistant: Patrick Kennedy
 A repository for stuff while _Lead_ Teaching Assistant for the cs7 cohort.
-I'm not actually serious about Students not looking at this.
+I'm not actually serious about students not looking at this.

 - [LS Syllabus: Computer Science](http://ls-training-kit.netlify.com/cs-master)
 - [LS CSA Syllabus on GitHub](https://github.com/LambdaSchool/LambdaCSA-Syllabus)